How Will Ofsted Inspect Your Tutoring?

 This focused on:

-In the Q&A portion of Sandy’s Ofsted workshop, an important distinction was made between narrowing the curriculum and short-term prioritisation to plug gaps, especially where gaps are acting as a stepping stone to access further content.
+In the Q&A portion of Sandy’s Ofsted workshop, there was an important distinction between narrowing the curriculum and short-term prioritisation to plug gaps, especially where gaps are acting as a stepping stone to access further content.

 Tutoring is predicated on the quality of a school’s curriculum.
 Tutoring cannot make up for the deficits of a weak curriculum, and is only ONE of the means by which schools deliver the curriculum.
 These two areas must work harmoniously together for tutoring to be as successful as it has the potential to be.